borgbackup/borg/docs/usage.rst

         Default to '~/.config/borg/keys'.
 This directory contains keys for encrypted repositories.
     BORG_KEY_FILE
         When set, use the given filename as repository key file.
+    BORG_NONCES_DIR
+        Default to '~/.config/borg/key-nonces'.
+This directory contains information borg uses to track its usage of NONCES ("numbers used once" - usually in encryption context).
     BORG_CACHE_DIR
         Default to '~/.cache/borg'.
 This directory contains the local cache and might need a lot of space for dealing with big repositories).